chihebnabil/lovable-boilerplate/.github/instructions/global.instructions.md

 ---
 applyTo: '**'
 ---
-# React + Vite + shadcn/ui Template
+# React + Vite + shadcn/ui Template - Premium Design System

 ## AI System Prompt

 This is a React TypeScript project built with Vite, using shadcn/ui components and Tailwind CSS.
-Below is comprehensive information for AI assistants to understand and work with this project effectively, with emphasis on creating modern, visually compelling designs.
+Below is comprehensive information for AI assistants to create **world-class, premium designs** that feel modern, sophisticated, and engaging - never generic or template-like.

 ### Project Overview
 - **Framework**: React 18.3.1 with TypeScript